 dewatering means removing underground water to facilitate construction or other activity.

-[Section 26O inserted by No. 49 of 2000 s.
+[Section 26O inserted: No. 49 of 2000 s.
 55.]

 26P.
 Flood protection works, local by-laws as to

 Local by-laws may be made —

 (a) providing for the regulation and control of flood protection levees so far as they obstruct or interfere with the flow of a watercourse, including the flow of its flood waters; and